jwattsphilly/docuprep/README.md

 # docuprep
-This is a program to merge PDF files in a specialized automated way.
+This is a GUI-based program to merge PDF files in a specialized automated way.
+See the User's Guides for explanation on how to use this program.